MurphyPone/murphypone.github.io/src/content/presidents.md

   - Oversaw the creation of many new federally run national parks, forests, and monuments
 - Meat Inspection Act and Pure Food and Drug Act of 1906 - Signed in response to muckrakers investigation of the poor conditions of industrial food production
 - Oversaw the beginning of construction of the Panama Canal
-  - US sponsored a revolution in Panama, preventing Columbians from stopping US from proceeding with their plans to construct the Atlantic-Pacific passage
+  - US sponsored a revolution in Panama, preventing Colombians from stopping US from proceeding with their plans to construct the Atlantic-Pacific passage
   - Hay-Bunau Treaty - Granted US control over the Canal for $10 Million
 - Roosevelt Corollary - Extrapolation of the Monroe Doctrine
   - In an effort to preserve control over the Western Hemisphere, Roosevelt announced that the US would intervene on behalf of any Latin American, establishing the United States as “police” of the Western Hemisphere